 Forty-seven per cent of adults with disability report having experienced violence after the age of 15, compared with 36 per cent of adults without disability.
-CXXIV
+Caxilly compared with 36 per cent of adults without disability.

 Women and girls with disabilities not only experience significantly higher levels of all forms of violence but the violence is more intense and frequent than amongst the general population.
-CXXV Women and girls with disabilities are also subjected to violence by a greater number of perpetrators throughout their life.
+Women and girls with disabilities are also subjected to violence by a greater number of perpetrators throughout their life.
 CXXVI